vmware-archive/postfacto/README.md

 ## Deployment

-See our [Deployment Guide](DEPLOYMENT.md) for instructions on deploying your own instance of Postfacto.
+Download the [latest release](https://github.com/pivotal/postfacto/releases) and follow the included instructions on deploying your own instance of Postfacto.

 ## Contributing